Rifle regiment: United Kingdom

-Lack of Colours
+Lack of colours

-As rifle regiments travelled in dispersed formation and specifically did not carry Colours there was no place to carry their battle honours.
-Initially they did not carry drums either but now these are carried and battle honours are placed on them.
-Battle honours may also appear on the cap badges.
+As rifle regiments travelled in dispersed formation and specifically did not carry colours there was no place to carry their battle honours.
+Initially they did not carry drums either, but now these are carried, and battle honours are placed on them.
+Battle honours also appear on the cap badges.
+When The Rifles were formed in 2007, the cap badge of the Royal Green Jackets was modified into the belt badge, worn on the waist belt up to corporal and on the cross belt for bandsmen and all ranks from serjeant onwards.
+This means that every rifleman carries the battle honours when in ceremonial uniform.

-The Royal Gurkha Rifles carry the King's Truncheon instead of a Colour.
-The Indian Army regiments use President's Banners instead of colours, these are of the light green facing with the regimental emblem.
-In the Sri Lanka Sinha Regiment, the President's and Regimental Truncheons are used instead.
+The Royal Gurkha Rifles carry the Queen's Truncheon instead of a colour.
+The Indian Army regiments use president's banners instead of colours.
+These are of the light green facing with the regimental emblem.
+In the Sri Lanka Sinha Regiment, the president's and regimental truncheons are used instead.

 Only the Halifax Rifles and the British Columbia Regiment (Duke of Connaught's Own Rifles), both Canadian Army primary reserve rifle regiments under the Royal Canadian Armoured Corps, carry a guidon in the traditions of cavalry units.

 Precedence

 As they are relatively new units, rifle regiments tended to come at the end of the order of precedence when on parade.
 Following amalgamations and reorganisation in the 19th century some rifle regiments were found substantially higher in order of precedence, such as were The Cameronians (Scottish Rifles), than they are today.
-With restructuring, the two existing British Army rifle regiments—The Royal Gurkha Rifles and The Rifles—now come at the very end of the regular army parade order of precedence.
+With restructuring, the two existing British Army rifle regiments—The Royal Gurkha Rifles and The Rifles—now come at the very end of the regular infantry parade order of precedence, ahead of the Special Air Service.